 This add-on is operated by Mjolnir Software LLC

-Smart Auto Scaling for your Web and Worker Heroku Dynos.
+Start saving now with smart Auto Scaling for your Web and Worker Heroku Dynos.

 Table of Contents

 Dynoscale is an add-on for scaling your web and worker dynos for Rails and Python applications.
 Dynoscale relies on queue time to scale, not total response time, for more reliable autoscaling.

 Autoscaling your application means that your app handles all the traffic in your peak times, but it will also quickly release resources back to Heroku when they aren’t needed, avoiding slowdowns and unnecessary costs.

 Dynoscale supports the Ruby and Python languages on Heroku.

 Provisioning the Add-on